There are literally thousands of boilers on the market. And specification sheets rarely make deciding what size boiler you need any easier.

 Although you should consult a Gas Safe engineer to calculate the correct BTU output and therefore, decide on the correct boiler, this guide will help you understand some of the popular options.

-Another cool way to figure out what size boiler you need, is to use a company’s fixed price quotation tool.
+A cool way to figure out what size boiler you need, is to use a company’s fixed price quotation tool.

 BOXT (part owned by Bosch), have a 90-second form.
 That asks you questions about your property to determine which is the most suitable boiler for your heating system.